buczaq/FleetMarks/README.md

 ![FleetMarks - there is something between tab and bookmark...](banner.png)

-> :warning: Please note that **this project is still under development!** It is not functional at this moment.
+> :warning: Please note that **current version (0.9) works, but it's ugly, has some workarounds and definitely contains bugs!**

 # What is FleetMark?